MbinOrg/mbin/FAQ.md

 | --------------------------------------------------------- | --------------------------------------------------- | ------------------------------------------------------------------- |
 | ![Queued messages](docs/images/rabbit_queue_overview.png) | ![Queue overview](docs/images/rabbit_queue_tab.png) | ![Message Queue Overview](docs/images/rabbit_messages_overview.png) |

+## Discarding queued messages

+If you believe you have a queued message that is infinitely looping / stuck, you can discard it by setting the `Get messages` `Ack mode` in RabbitMQ to `Reject requeue false`.
+And clicking `Get message(s)`.

+> [!CAUTION]
+> This will permanently discard the payload

 ## RabbitMQ Prometheus exporter

 See [RabbitMQ Docs](https://rabbitmq.com/prometheus.html)